mukunda-p/vogueX---Fashion-Recommender/docs/SE Project - USE CASES.md

 Actor Goal : to get a recommendation

 Problem : As a user, I am going on a date tonight.
-I would be flying to a different city for a date and I do not know what the weather is like and what should I pack so that I am able to wear the most appropriate dress according to the occasion.
+I would be flying to a different city for a date and I donot know what the weather is like and what should I pack so that I am able to wear the most appropriate dress according to the occasion.

 Steps: